-Set Byte Order Mark checked write a Unicode Byte Order Mark to the file (only available for UTF encodings).
+Set Byte Order Mark checked write a Unicode Byte Order Mark to the file (only available for UTF encodings and ignored when appending to an existing file).

 Check remove empty to recursively remove any nodes that have an empty value and no children (only available for JSON and XML files).
 For example: